 Concerned about Dropbox security issues?
 How about Google Drive’s privacy?
 We’re big fans of cloud storage here at Cloudwards.net, but we’d be wrong to tell you concerns over government spying, cybercrime and targeted marketing are tinfoil-hat notions.
 While cloud storage has too many benefits to devolve to the floppy-disk days, blind trust usually comes back to bite you in the butt.
 Our solution: take control of your own privacy.

 There are many ways to do that, which we outline on our online privacy guide.
 One of the smartest steps you can take is to simply encrypt your files before sending them to the cloud, and one of the best tools to help you do that is Boxcryptor.

 During this Boxcryptor review, we’ll run down the features, costs and user experience to help you determine if this tool is the best way for you to keep your content safe in the cloud.
 If you’re still not sure about signing up afterward, set up a free account first to test it yourself.
-If you need a service to pair with it, we also have a cloud comparison tool for filtering options, as well as a full library of cloud storage reviews.
+If you need a service to pair with it, we also have an online storage pricing comparison tool for filtering options.

 Strengths & Weaknesses

 - Private, end-to-end encryption

 - WebDav support for more options